jeff-jones2020/burgers-n-brew/README.md

 # Burgers 'N' Brew

 ## Description
-A dynamic mobile-first web application for hungry workers who want to find lunch break deals on a classic combo - burgers and beer.
+A dynamic mobile-first web application for hungry people who want to find deals on a classic combo - burgers and beer.

 ## Live Website
 Try the application live at [https://bnb.jeff-j.me](https://bnb.jeff-j.me)